olivertwistor/olivertwistor-programming-style-guide/README.md

 would only be interested in the style guide for a particular programming language.

+### Syntax in template files
+To show which sections are meant to be preserved verbatim, which sections are meant as descriptions of what you should write yourself and which sections are instructions on how to read and write, different syntax for these sections will be used.

+Sections that are meant as descriptions will be prepended with `WRITE YOURSELF: `.
+For example:

+    WRITE YOURSELF: Here you should write a warm greeting.

+Sections that are meant to be preserved verbatim will not have anything prepended or in any other way have any additional markers.
+For example:

+    The open source community should be a welcoming place to all.

+In case this syntax isn't possible (for example, in case of a sentence or a word meant as description in the middle of a section meant to be preserved verbatim, the more explicit `(WRITE YOURSELF) ... (/WRITE YOURSELF)`

+#### Verbatim sections

+#### Descriptions

+#### Instructions

 ## Licensing
-Every text document in this repository is licensed under a [Creative Commons Attribution 4.0 International][7] license, which you can find a copy of in the file [LICENSE-CC][8].
+Every text document in this repository is licensed under a Creative Commons Attribution 4.0 International license.
+All source code (both whole files and code snippets) is licensed under an MIT License.

-All source code (both whole files and code snippets) is licensed under an MIT License, which you can find a copy of in the file [LICENSE-MIT][5].
+You can find copies of both licenses in the file [LICENSE][5].

 ## How to contribute
 If you want to contribute to this project, please read the file